HOW TO FINISH RECLAIMED WOOD LIKE A PRO

 Affiliate links are posted for your convenience and by using these links it provides support for the site at NO COST TO YOU.
 By purchasing anything through the links (even other products not listed) You help support the production of more quality content.

-- After you remove the heavy dust, its time for the finer stuff.
+After you remove the heavy dust, its time for the finer stuff.
 Use your random orbit sander to sand the surface to a nice 220 grit finish.
-You want the surface to be smooth, but do not press too hard and grind into the wood
+You want the surface to be smooth, but do not press too hard and grind into the wood.
+The key here is to not discolor the material.
+Let it look rough and dingy, but make it nice and smooth to the touch.

 I hope you enjoyed this build.
 Share your reclaimed wood projects on Instagram with @John_Malecki, I would love to see how you build!